 - 1. Development of transportation performance data - a.
-The STATE will collect data used in developing statewide targets to meet the federal performance management requirements for highways1 to include the following: - i.
-Targets for assessing the Highway Safety Improvement Program (PM1) for the following measures2: - 1.
+The STATE will collect data used in developing statewide targets to meet the federal performance management requirements for highways to include the following: - i.
+Targets for assessing the Highway Safety Improvement Program (PM1) for the following measures: - 1.
 Number of fatalities - 2.
 Rate of fatalities per 100 million Vehicle Miles Traveled (VMT) - 3.
 Number of serious injuries - 4.
-Rate of serious injuries per 100 million VMT - 5.
-Number of combined non-motorized fatalities and non-motorized serious injuries - ii.
-Targets for assessing Pavement and Bridge Condition for the National Highway Performance Program (PM2) for the following measures: - 1.
+Rate of serious injuries per 100 million VMT - Number of combined non-motorized fatalities and non-motorized serious injuries - Targets for assessing Pavement and Bridge Condition for the National Highway Performance Program (PM2) for the following measures: - 1.
 Percentage of pavements on the Interstate System in Good condition - 2.
 Percentage of pavements on the Interstate System in Poor condition - 3.
 Percentage of pavements on the NHS (excluding the Interstate System) in Good condition - 4.
 Percentage of pavements on the NHS (excluding the Interstate System) in Poor condition - 5.
 Percentage of NHS bridge deck area classified in Good condition - 6.
-Percentage of NHS bridge deck area classified in Poor condition iii.
-Targets for assessing performance of the National Highway System, Freight Movement on the Interstate System and Congestion Mitigation and Air Quality Improvement Program (PM3) for the following performance measures:
+Percentage of NHS bridge deck area classified in Poor condition

-1 23 CFR Part 490
+&lt;sup>1 23 CFR Part 490

-2 PM1/Safety performance measures and targets are applicable to all public roads regardless of ownership or functional classification; 23 CFR Part 924
+&lt;sup>2 PM1/Safety performance measures and targets are applicable to all public roads regardless of ownership or functional classification; 23 CFR Part 924